Lamdat-oss/ado-automation-tool/readme.md

 - `SETTINGS__SHAREDKEY`: Key used to authenticate to the web service.
 - `SETTINGS__NOTVALIDCERTIFICATES`: If to allow working with not valid azure devops certificates
 - `SETTINGS__ENABLEAUTOHTTPSREDIRECT`: If to enable auto http to https redirect
+- `SETTINGS__SCRIPTEXECUTIONTIMEOUTSECONDS`: SCRIPT EXECUTION TIMEOUT IN SECONDS, default is 60 seconds.
+- `SETTINGS__MAXQUEUEWEBHOOKREQUESTCOUNT`: Maximum number of webhook requests to queue before rejecting new ones, default is 1000.

 ## Usage